Erfaanism/Hangman-Game/README.md

 # Hangman-Game
-This is a Hangman Game using Javascript, HTML and CSS
+This is a Hangman Game with Game of Thrones characters in Javascript, HTML and CSS.
+For more information please check the plot.xlsx file in the repository

+Thank you!